Peter Wesselink

 Peter Wesselink (born 24 May 1968) is a Dutch football manager and a former professional footballer for Go Ahead Eagles in the Eredivisie and Vitesse in the Eerste Divisie.
 He played in the position of midfielder.
 In two consecutive years, he led SVZW to Eerste Klasse and Hoofdklasse championships, promoting it to the Topklasse.
 For this achievement Wesselink won the 2011 Rinus Michels Award for best manager in Dutch amateur leagues.
 In 2016, he began coaching Excelsior '31.
 In 2020, he became the manager of DVS '33, succeeding Mimoun Ouaali in the position.
+In 2022 Wesselink left DVS'33 after a dispute with club management.
+In 2023 he signed a two-year contract with SV Urk.